 The soul can also leave the body during times of stress and trauma.
 This is what is called soul loss.

 A soul retrieval is a powerful spiritual practice that heals soul loss.
 Soul loss can occur whenever we have trauma in our life.
 For example, we may experience soul loss if we are in an accident, undergo a serious operation or if we suddenly lose a close friend or family member.

 From a shamanic perspective, soul loss is a common cause of illness.
 Traditionally, a shamanic practitioner would conduct a soul retrieval within three days of someone experiencing trauma.
-If you’ve experienced soul loss you may try this guided meditation to an enchanted market as a step towards wholeness.
+If you’ve experienced soul loss you may try this guided audio meditation as a step towards wholeness.